-- Be able to analyze and critically evaluate primary and secondary sources. - Have improved their ability to communicate effectively in writing. - Be able to analyze the changing relationships between various groups of people and cultures in the region and between the region's environment and its inhabitants. - Be able to identify and assess the causes and consequences of the major economic, social, political and cultural developments in the region's history and the connections between the region, the nation, and the world.
+- Be able to analyze and critically evaluate primary and secondary sources. - Have improved their ability to communicate effectively both orally and in writing. - Be able to identify and assess the impact of domestic political, economic, social, and cultural developments on foreign policy in the twentieth century. - Be able to compare and contrast the successes and failures of various foreign policies throughout the twentieth century.